 - You should apply as an external transfer student if you have graduated from high school and have earned over 12 credits at another college or university since your high school graduation.
 Current Cornell students who wish to transfer internally within the University should read through the information for internal transfers.

 - The financial aid and transfer application deadline is March 15.

-- We accept transfer applications for fall entry only.
+- We accept external transfer applications for fall entry only.

-- We offer transfer admission into 12 different engineering major programs.
-Please note the biomedical engineering major does not currently offer transfer admission.
+- We offer transfer admission into 13 different engineering major programs.

 - Still have questions after reviewing this site?
 Please contact us at firstname.lastname@example.org.